-- i.
-In the first two years, complete at least 9 graduate level credit hours of coursework or research taught by graduate faculty each semester.
-Typically, three 6000-7000 level courses and/or seminars, or thesis hours. - a.
-In the first two years, funded students are required to register for 12 credit hours each semester, including 3 credit hours of PHIL 6920: Practicum and/or PHIL 7020: Philosophical Traditions (see vi. and vii.), and 9 credit hours of other coursework or thesis hours taught. - b.
-Any student whose studies extend past a second year, and who does not take an official leave of absence, must enroll for at least one credit hour each semester in order to maintain continuing status as a student.
-Typically, such students will also be required to enroll in PHIL 6920 and/or PHIL 7020, but that requirement may be waived with approval from the department's Director of Graduate studies.
-Students whose studies extend past a second year should consult with the Director of Graduate Studies to determine the exact number of credit hours and list of courses for which they should enroll.
+iii.
+Maintain progress towards their degree by completing the requisite number of graduate level credit hours of coursework or research each semester.

+During the first two years, Master's students are required to register for at least 9 credit hours of graduate-level coursework each semester: 3 credit hours of PHIL 6920: Practicum and PHIL 7020: Philosophical Traditions and at least 6 credit hours of other coursework or thesis hours taught.
+Typically that includes two to three 6000-7000 level courses and/or seminars, or thesis hours.
+Additionally, students must enroll in the Proseminar every fall for the first two years.

+2. Any student whose studies extend past the second year, and who does not take an official leave of absence, must enroll for at least one credit hour each semester in order to maintain continuing status as a student.
+Typically, such students will also be required to enroll in PHIL 6920 and PHIL 7020, but that requirement may be waived with approval from the department's Director of Graduate studies.
+Students whose studies extend past the third year should consult with the Director of Graduate Studies to determine the exact number of credit hours and list of courses for which they should enroll.